alonisser/abstractions-talk/presentation.md

 --

-* local socket communication with local process has been replaced with over the unreliable internet network via tcp/ip
+* local socket communication with a local process has been replaced with communication over the unreliable internet network via tcp/ip
 * So we now need to reason about ssl, latency, consistency (It's a cluster!).
 * Failure handling and connection pooling which are usually a small concern on a local install, are an order of magnitude more complex under those conditions